 The Amazon Prime Rewards Visa Signature card doesn’t charge an annual fee, but requires an Amazon Prime membership.
 The card’s 5% rewards rate on Amazon.com purchases could offer a lot of value if you don’t mind doing most of your shopping through Amazon.com, especially when you stack it with Rakuten’s cash back offers.
 You’ll also enjoy a 5% rewards rate on Whole Foods purchases and a 2% rewards rate on gas, making it a decent option for everyday spending.

-A great choose your bonus category rewards card, the Bank of America Cash Rewards credit card offers 3% cash back in a category of your choice and 2% cash back on grocery store and wholesale club purchases.
+A great choose your bonus category rewards card, the Bank of America Cash Rewards credit card offers 3% cash back in a category of your choice and 2% cash back on grocery store and wholesale club purchases (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases, then 1%).
 Along with online shopping, 3% bonus category choices include gas, dining, travel, drug stores, furniture stores and home improvements.
 You can change your bonus category choice once per calendar month, making the card ideal if your spending habits change from month to month.

 Why get the Rakuten credit card?

 - You use Rakuten frequently and find its cash back offers line up with your spending habits.

 - You’re looking for a cash back card that offers price protection and return protection benefits.

 - You can’t qualify for a flat rate cash back card or another card with a similar cash back rate on online purchases.

 - You don’t anticipate needing to carry a balance.

 - You don’t mind waiting to get your cash back (sent once per quarter).

 - Be sure to check Rakuten.com for new cash back offers frequently